 What is communication?

 To start, think about the “how.”
 People share information verbally (spoken language) and non-verbally (body language or actions).
-But even verbal communication is highly variable—there’s tone, volume, speed, etc. And non-verbals are just as complex considering all the different gestures, hand motions, and stances that can occur during a conversation.
-Of course, there’s also written communication, which has become more and more common with the use of different technologies.
+But even verbal communication is highly variable—a single word can have multiple meanings.
+For example, the word “bird” could mean a warm-blooded animal with wings that flies (such as a seagull), a warm-blooded animal with wings that doesn’t fly (such as a penguin), or in the military community, it means a helicopter.
+And non-verbals are just as complex—consider all the different ways things are said (tone, volume, speed, etc.) or the amount of eye contact, as well as all the gestures, hand motions, and stances made during a conversation.
+Of course there’s also written communication, which has become more and more common with the use of different technologies.
 Consider not only the written words you can share, but the various punctuation, use of icons, and timing that technology allows.

 When it comes to military environments, verbal communication is key.
 Though teams might also use visual signals, spoken words are commonly used to share information.
 The process of forming speech is actually quite complex, though chances are you rarely think about what it takes to form a sentence.
 First, you form a thought that you want to convey, then neurons fire and a flurry of brain activity occurs resulting in coordinated muscle movements adjusting your breath, vocals, and face, ultimately resulting in sound.
 And while this process is generally smooth under normal circumstances, stress and duress can significantly interfere with the process.

 Military environments can be highly stressful, loud, and chaotic.
 Service Members are often operating under high workloads, dealing with too little sleep or sleep problems, and might also be experiencing fear, anxiety, or even pain.
 All of those factors can affect your ability to physically speak and your ability to understand someone else.
 Consider for a moment all the different ways the stressors you experience on duty can impact different aspects of your speech: